jasonsbarr/functional/docs/core/README.md

 ## Creating Your Own Types

 To create your own types, use the `createType` function.
-There are also base type class implementations for several Fantasy Land type classes with default method implementations for several of them.

 To import `createType`: